Checkout requirements and best practices

 - Allow individuals to purchase products.
 Individuals who aren't part of a business must still be able to purchase from your website.
 This means that business-related fields, such as 'company name' or 'company ID number', need to be optional.

 - Tell customers about minimum order values.
 If you require a minimum value to be met before a purchase is completed or dispatched, set that value in your delivery settings.
 For example, if you require customers to spend at least £30 on your website in order to make a purchase, add a corresponding minimum order value to your delivery settings.
 Learn more about how to add a minimum order value

 - You may require customers to create an account in order to complete a purchase, but the account must be free and must not require a confirmation email to finalise the purchase.
 You may also allow customers to check out as guests.

 - Provide the available payment methods before checkout.
 Consider including them in the footer of your website or under the buy button on the product page.

 - Ensure security of sign up and checkout processes.
 To protect your customers, you'll need a secure checkout process that is protected with a valid SSL certificate.
 Specifically, you'll need to secure payment processing, transaction processing and the processing of all personally identifiable information (such as name, email, physical address and payment information).

 - Ensure that any third-party payment options are HTTPS-secure and don't ask for unnecessary personally identifiable information, such as a credit check information.

-- Ensure that all the products you advertise are available for door-to-door shipping to your targeted countries.
-Collection points or store pickup-only shipping options are only allowed in Argentina, Chile, Sweden, Norway, and Finland.
-Learn more about shipping
+- Ensure that all the products you advertise are available for door-to-door delivery to your targeted countries.
+Collection points or click-and-collect-only delivery options are only allowed in Argentina, Chile, Sweden, Norway and Finland.
+Learn more about delivery